 The camera and radar unit's field of view

-The camera's field of vision is limited, which is why pedestrians, cyclists and vehicles in some situations cannot be detected, or they are detected later than anticipated.
+The camera's field of vision is limited, which is why pedestrians, large animals, cyclists and vehicles in some situations cannot be detected, or they are detected later than anticipated.

 Dirty vehicles may be detected later than others and if it is dark, motorcycles may be detected late or not at all.

-If a text message in the driver display indicates that the camera and radar unit is obstructed, City Safety may be unable to detect pedestrians, cyclists, vehicles or road lines ahead of the car.
+If a text message in the driver display indicates that the camera or radar unit is obstructed, City Safety may be unable to detect pedestrians, large animals, cyclists, vehicles or road lines ahead of the car.
 This means that the functionality of City Safety may be reduced.

 However, an error message is not shown in all situations where the windscreen sensors are obstructed.
 The driver must therefore take care to keep the area of windscreen in front of the camera and radar unit clear.